hukkelas/DSFD-Pytorch-Inference/README.md

 ## Inference time

 This is **very roughly** estimated on a 1024x687 image.
-The reported time is the average over 100 runs.
-(With no cudnn benchmarking and no fp16 computation).

-This is **very roughly** estimated on a 1024x687 image.
 The reported time is the average over 1000 forward passes on a single image.
 (With no cudnn benchmarking and no fp16 computation).